-On the fourth paragraph on page 76, the "Big Book" provides us with some insight as to how to approach some of those to whom we owe amends.
-Page 76, paragraph four:
+On the fourth paragraph on page 76, the "Big Book" provides us with some insight as to how to approach some of those to whom we owe amends:

 "Probably there are still some misgivings.
-As we look over the list of business acquaintances and friends we have hurt, we may feel diffident (which means lacking confidence) about going to some of them on a spiritual basis.
+As we look over the list of business acquaintances and friends we have hurt, we may feel diffident about going to some of them on a spiritual basis.
 Let us be reassured.
 To some people we need not, and probably should not emphasize the spiritual feature on our first approach.
 We might prejudice them.
 At the moment we are trying to put our lives in order.
-But this is NOT an end in itself.
-Our REAL PURPOSE is to fit ourselves to be of maximum service to God and the people about us."
+But this is not an end in itself.
+Our real purpose is to fit ourselves to be of maximum service to God and the people about us." (page 76, para.
+4, lines 1-6; page 77, lines 1-4)

 In the last sentence of this paragraph, the "Big Book" clearly states our purpose for living.
-It tells us why we are here -- to serve God and the people about us.
+It tells us why we are here -- to serve God and our fellows.